- Plan your visit

 Werribee Open Range Zoo is part of an international breeding program to help save this species from extinction.

-Addax are nocturnal and crepuscular (active at twilight or just before sunrise).
-They rest during the heat of the day.
+Addax are nocturnal and crepuscular (active at twilight or just before sunrise) so they rest during the heat of the day.

 They are typically found in sandy and stony regions of the Sahara Desert – especially in protected dune regions, where motorised transport has difficulty traversing.
 Addax have broad, flat hooves with flat soles that prevent them from sinking into the desert sand.

 Addax herds typically consist of five to 20 individuals, led by one dominant male.
 Female herd members establish their own dominance hierarchy, with the oldest individuals achieving the highest rank.
 It should be noted that this group structure is not standard any more due to their near extinction in the wild.
 Most Addax now travel in small clusters of only a few individuals.

 - These antelope are one of the few species where male and females have horns of the same size